Winter Snow & Ice Management

 - Don’t let children play in or on the snow windrows near the street.
 This hazardous activity could endanger their lives.

-The entire Snow and Ice Control Plan is available on this page or here.
+The Snow and Ice Control Policy is available on this page or here.

-(As of January 13, 2022 the Snow and Ice Control Plan priority route maps are being updated for oversights.
-Once complete, the new maps will be taken to the Council meeting on January 24th to be re-adopted.)
+(The Snow and Ice Control Plan priority route maps may require updates for oversights or route changes as our community grows.
+The updated maps will then be taken to Council to be re-adopted.)

 If you have further questions or concerns, please call Public Works 250-352-8238.